misc0110/beamer-preview/README.md

-# beamer-preview
+# LaTeX Beamer Preview

-Recompile only modified slides (in parallel) for LaTeX Beamer presentations
+This helper script recompiles only modified slides for LaTeX Beamer presentations.
+The compilation of all slides is furthermore optimized by running the compilation processes in parallel.